Synthetixio/synthetix/docs/contracts/ExchangeRates.md

 # ExchangeRates

 This contract stores the latest Synth exchange rates.
 These rates are set by an oracle, which updates this contract every three minutes with any prices that have moved sufficiently.
 Once set, these prices are available for any contract in the Synthetix system to query.
 Prices which have not been updated recently enough are considered stale; Synthetix functionality using stale prices does not operate.

-All rates are denominated in terms of `sUSD`, so the price of `sUSD` is always $1.0$, and is never stale.
+All rates are denominated in terms of sUSD, so the price of sUSD is always $1.0$, and is never stale.

+The ExchangeRates contract is also responsible for computing the prices of various derived synths.
+In particular, the behaviour of [inverse synths](#rateorinverted) is defined here.
+These are derivative synths whose price varies inversely with the price of an underlying asset.
-ExchangeRates is also responsible for the price of the `XDR`, which is recomputed after each price update.
-The `XDR` price is the sum of the prices of the currencies in a basket (`sUSD`, `sAUD`, `sCHF`, `sEUR`, `sGBP`), as opposed to the [IMF's special drawing rights](https://en.wikipedia.org/wiki/Special_drawing_rights) which use a weighted average.
+In addition, the ExchangeRates contract determines the price of the XDR, which is recomputed after each new batch of prices is received from the oracle.
+The XDR price is the sum of the prices of the currencies in a basket (sUSD, sAUD, sCHF, sEUR, sGBP), as opposed to the [IMF's special drawing rights](https://en.wikipedia.org/wiki/Special_drawing_rights) which use a weighted average.

-The ExchangeRates contract interacts with the oracle's frontrunning protection, which is partially described in [SIP-6](https://sips.synthetix.io/sips/sip-6) and [SIP-7](https://sips.synthetix.io/sips/sip-7).
+This contract interacts with the oracle's frontrunning protection, which is partially described in [SIP-6](https://sips.synthetix.io/sips/sip-6) and [SIP-7](https://sips.synthetix.io/sips/sip-7).
 In particular, before each price update, the oracle calls [`setPriceUpdateLock`](#setpriceupdatelock).
 This does not turn off any functionality in the exchange rate contract, but is used by [`Synthetix`](Synthetix.md) to disable [currency exchanges](Synthetix.md#_internalexchange) while prices are being updated to protect against oracle front running.
 The lock is released when [rate updates have completed](#internalupdaterates).